codeforamerica/ohana-web-search/README.md

 * Ruby version 2.0.0
 * Rails version 3.2.13
-* MongoDB with the Mongoid ORM
 * Template Engines: ERB and HAML
-* Testing Frameworks: RSpec, Factory Girl and Capybara
+* Testing Frameworks: RSpec and Capybara
-* Redis

 ## Contributing
 In the spirit of open source software, **everyone** is encouraged to help improve this project.